 This story is the second in this month’s mini-series about the Section 8 program, which uses federal dollars to fund vouchers for private-market housing, in metro Atlanta.
 Our first story focused on the perspective of tenants who’ve had trouble finding housing; next, I’ll be covering what Atlanta area governments could do to help.
 Comments, ideas, or questions?
-Email email@example.com.
+Email [email protected].

 Property manager Venis Sims knows the right ways to deal with each housing authority to get the quickest results: Fulton County Housing Authority is efficient with email; Atlanta Housing’s automated portal works best; you need to drop by in-person to Jonesboro and get to know people.

-Many landlords like the guaranteed income associated with the Section 8 (under the program, a family with a voucher pays 30% of its income on rent, and the government pays the difference to the landlord).
+Many landlords like the guaranteed income associated with Section 8 (under the program, a family with a voucher pays 30% of its income on rent, and the government pays the difference to the landlord).
 But dealing with multiple jurisdictions as a larger property manager can be confusing and cumbersome.
-“Jurisdictions need to get on the same sheet of music,” says Sims, who owns Edgewood Realty Group and manages about 40 properties in metro Atlanta, about a fourth of which are rented to Section 8 voucher holders.
+“Jurisdictions need to get on the same sheet of music,” says Sims, who owns Edgewood Realty Group and manages about 40 properties in metro Atlanta, about a fourth of which are rented out to Section 8 tenants.

 Mike Nelson, president of Excalibur Homes, says there are 15 different housing authorities across the metro area.
 “That means you have to be familiar with 15 different ways of managing the program,” he says.